TI SR-50

-The SR-50 was Texas Instruments' first scientific pocket calculator with trigonometric and logarithm functions.
+The SR-50 is Texas Instruments' first scientific pocket calculator with trigonometric and logarithm functions.
 It enhanced their earlier SR-10 and SR-11 calculators, introduced in 1973, which had featured scientific notation, squares, square root, and reciprocals, but had no trig or log functions, and lacked other features.
 The SR-50 was introduced in 1974 and sold for US$170.
 It competed with the Hewlett-Packard HP-35.

 Design

-The SR-50 measured 5-3/4 inches long by 3-1/8 inches wide by 1-3/16 inches high (147 mm by 78 mm by 31 mm) and was powered by a rechargeable NiCad battery pack, built from three welded AA cells.
-It had 40 keys, and flat sliding switches for degrees/radians and on/off.
-"SR" stood for "slide rule."
+The SR-50 measures 5-3/4 inches long by 3-1/8 inches wide by 1-3/16 inches high (147 mm by 78 mm by 31 mm) and is powered by a rechargeable NiCad battery pack, built from three welded AA cells.
+It has 40 keys, and flat sliding switches for degrees/radians and on/off.
+"SR" stands for "slide rule."

-The SR-50 had a red LED display with a signed ten-digit mantissa plus a signed two-digit exponent for floating point numbers (negative values were indicated with a leading minus sign and positive values with no sign).
-Internally, calculations were performed with a 13-digit mantissa, providing much greater calculation accuracy than the 10-digit precision of most scientific calculators of the time.
-After the leading sign, digits consisted of a seven-segment display plus decimal point.
-A blinking display indicated an error, such as a calculation error or an overflow or underflow condition.
+The SR-50 has a red LED display with a signed ten-digit mantissa plus a signed two-digit exponent for floating point numbers (negative values were indicated with a leading minus sign and positive values with no sign).
+Internally, calculations are performed with a 13-digit mantissa, providing much greater calculation accuracy than the 10-digit precision of most scientific calculators of the time.
+After the leading sign, digits consist of a seven-segment display plus decimal point.
+A blinking display indicates an error, such as a calculation error or an overflow or underflow condition.

-Like most scientific calculators, the SR-50 mostly used ordinary infix notation, as opposed to the postfix Reverse Polish Notation (RPN) employed by its main competitor, the Hewlett Packard HP-35.
-The SR-50 followed the standard order of operations by performing unary (single-argument) operations (reciprocal, square, square root, log, trig and hyperbolic trig functions) immediately, and multiplication, division, root, and power operations before addition and subtraction operations.
-But: you had to enter parameters first when using single-argument operations (e. g.
+Like most scientific calculators, the SR-50 mostly uses ordinary infix notation, as opposed to the postfix Reverse Polish Notation (RPN) employed by its main competitor, the Hewlett Packard HP-35.
+The SR-50 follows the standard order of operations by performing unary (single-argument) operations (reciprocal, square, square root, log, trig and hyperbolic trig functions) immediately, and multiplication, division, root, and power operations before addition and subtraction operations.
+Parameters have to be entered first when using single-argument operations (e. g.
 30 sin).
-As an example, the keypresses to calculate "3 * log(4) + 5" was entered almost as written, namely "3 * 4 log + 5 =".
-This is because the calculator would execute the log function before performing the multiplication operation, and complete the multiplication operation before executing the addition operation.
-It did so by having unary operations operate on the X register, addition and subtraction operate on the X and Z registers, and multiplication, division, power, and root functions operate on the X and Y registers in its operational stack.
+As an example, the keypresses to calculate "3 * log(4) + 5" is entered almost as written, namely "3 * 4 log + 5 =".
+This is because the calculator executes the log function before performing the multiplication operation, and complete the multiplication operation before executing the addition operation.
+It does so by having unary operations operate on the X register, addition and subtraction operate on the X and Z registers, and multiplication, division, power, and root functions operate on the X and Y registers in its operational stack.